Managing Supplement Risks

-Athletes must be fully aware of the risks to their career if they chose to use a supplement product.
+There are no guarantees that any supplement product is free from banned substances and athletes must be fully aware of the risks to their career if they chose to use a supplement product.

 The facts - what you need to know about supplements

 All athletes must undertake thorough internet research prior to using any supplement product.
 This is a WAD Code requirement.

 Not knowing is not an excuse.
 If you test positive, it will be for you to prove how the banned substance entered your system.

 The Code makes a provision for contaminated products (supplements), so make sure you can prove that you have taken all steps to manage the risks associated with supplement use.